 "COVID-19 is an infectious disease caused by a new coronavirus introduced to humans for the first time.
 It is spread from person to person mainly through the droplets produced when an infected person speaks, coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby.
-These droplets are too heavy to travel far in the air - they only travel approximately one metre and quickly settle on surfaces.
+These droplets are too heavy to travel far in the air - they only travel approximately one metre and guickly settle on surfaces.
 This is the reason person-to-person spread is happening between close contacts.
 The exact time that the virus can survive on surfaces is not yet known.
 So it is wise to clean surfaces regularly, particularly in the vicinity of people infected with COVID-19.
 Hands touch many surfaces, which can be contaminated with the virus.
 You should therefore avoid touching your eyes, nose or mouth, since contaminated hands can transfer the virus from the surface to yourself.
 When coughing or sneezing, cover your mouth and nose with the bend of your elbow or use a disposable tissue.
 If a tissue is used, discard it immediately into a closed bin.
 The most effective way to prevent the spread of the new coronavirus is to wash hands frequently with an alcohol-based hand rub or soap and water.
 This will eliminate the virus if it is on your hands.
 Stay healthy and prevent the spread of COVID-19."
-(Source A4, Table 1)
+(World Health Organisation, 28th February 2020; Source A4, Table 1)

-The underlined sections in the above quote are incorrect.
-The SARS-CoV-2 virus can travel long distances in the air where it remains viable for up to eight hours; spread is not always 'person to person'; the virus enters the body mainly by inhalation via the lungs; handwashing and surface cleansing are relatively minor ways of preventing spread; and airborne spread is the main mechanism of transmission even within a one-metre distance2-5.
-If the virus was spread predominantly through large droplets, prevention should focus on reducing direct contact, cleaning surfaces, physical barriers (such as plastic screens), physical distancing (e.g., two metres or six feet) and masking within that distance, and high-grade protection for healthcare staff when conducting so-called 'aerosol-generating medical procedures' (AGMPs).
+The underlined sections in the above quote, which reflect a droplet mode of transmission, are scientifically questionable (and in our view incorrect).
+The SARS-CoV-2 virus can travel long distances in the air where it remains viable for up to eight hours; spread is not always 'person to person'; the virus enters the body mainly by inhalation via the lungs; handwashing and surface cleansing are relatively minor ways of preventing spread; and airborne spread is the main mechanism of transmission even within a one-metre distance^{2-5}.
+If the virus was spread predominantly through large droplets, prevention should focus on reducing direct contact, cleaning surfaces, physical barriers (such as plastic screens), physical distancing (e.g., two metres or six feet) and masking within that distance, and highgrade protection for healthcare staff when conducting so-called 'aerosol-generating medical procedures' (AGMPs).
 But given that transmission is predominantly airborne, different measures are needed including ventilation, air filtration, reducing crowding and time spent indoors, greater attention to the quality and fit of masks, more widespread masking when indoors, and extensive higher-grade protection for healthcare and other at-risk staff.
 Measures to counter aerosol transmission are more difficult, more costly in the short term, and (therefore) politically less popular.

-We acknowledge that not all scientists accept the statements in the previous paragraph - see for example.
-Indeed, non-acceptance of the theory of airborne spread is the central focus of this paper.
-Our aim is not to contribute to the scientific stand-off between 'droplet' and 'airborne' theories (we have done that elsewhere), but to analyse why this stand-off is happening and why theories of transmission which dismiss the aerosol route continue to dominate policy in many settings.
+We acknowledge that not all scientists accept the statements in the previous paragraph - see for example^{6,7}.
+Indeed, nonacceptance of the theory of airborne spread is the central focus of this paper.
+Our aim is not to contribute to the scientific standoff between 'droplet' and 'airborne' theories (we have done that elsewhere^{2,8}), but to analyse why, in the face of considerable evidence in support of airborne spread, this stand-off is happening and why theories of transmission which dismiss the aerosol route continue to dominate policy in many settings.